smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

 `RevertResumption` will send appropriate hmi requests to revert provided `subscriptions`.

-`ResumptionDataProcessor` go throw all `application->Extensions` to track responses and setup itself as `subscriber` :
+`ResumptionDataProcessor` goes through all `application->Extensions` to track responses and setups itself as `subscriber` :

 ```cpp
 void ResumptionDataProcessor::AddPluginsSubscriptions(